 How to Interview a Zebra

-When interviewing a zebra, be sure to stand in front of them, watch their teeth, be very polite and patient.
+When interviewing a zebra, stand in front of them, watch their teeth, and be very polite and patient.
 Zebras do NOT like the "horse in pajamas" jokes.
 See my interview with Chris (Zebra in the pic above) further down.

 Where to Find Kwa-Zulu Natal, South Africa

 Where to Start Your African Adventure

 Deciding where to begin can be a bit daunting so let's start with you getting off the airplane.

 The King Shaka International Airport is just north of Durban - the biggest city in KZN and a major seaport.
 It's a busy town and has a whole host of different things to do.

 Most people assume that Durban is the capital of KZN, but this honor goes to Pietermaritzburg.
 (About an hour's drive inland.)
 It's an understandable mistake, as Durban is far more extensive than Pietermaritzburg.